Fody/Caseless/readme.md

 ## Default String Comparison

-If your don't want to use `StringComparison.OrdinalIgnoreCase` then you can configure the addin inside the FodyWeavers.xml file.
+The default string comparison can be configured in the FodyWeavers.xml file.

-For example if you want to use `StringComparison.InvariantCultureIgnoreCase` then add the following to FodyWeavers.xml.
+For example to use `StringComparison.InvariantCultureIgnoreCase` add the following to FodyWeavers.xml.

 ```xml
 <Weavers>